cmaxw/devchat-eleventy/src/my-angular-story/mas-089-craig-spence.md

 **Episode Summary**

 Craig Spence joins Aaron Frost at [Angular Denver](https://angulardenver.com/) to tell his story about how he got into Angular.
 Craig switched majors from music to Multimedia Systems Engineering in university.
 He interned for [Weta Digital ](https://www.wetafx.co.nz/)using Python.
+He then went to work for [Trade Me](https://www.trademe.co.nz/),  the eBay of New Zealand.

 ### **Links**